-Your first step is to unplug the keyboard from your computer or turn off your computer if working with a laptop or wireless keyboard.
+Your first step is to unplug the keyboard from your computer (if you haven't already done so from cleaning your computer above) or turn off your computer if you are working with a laptop or wireless keyboard.

 Next, turn the keyboard upside down, and give it a few solid shakes (if your computer is a laptop, shake gently).
-This should remove larger particles or crumbs that may be present.
+This should remove larger particles or crumbs that may be stuck in there

-Use the compressed air to blow stubborn debris from between the keys, keeping the nozzle at least ½” from the keys.
+Use the compressed air to blow stubborn debris from between the keys, keeping the nozzle at least 5cm from the keys.
 Spray from different

 angles to free all the particles you can dislodge easily.
 Once you’ve sprayed the keys, repeat the shaking process with the keyboard turned

 If there are still dust lingering around try using a soft brush to dislodge it.